Clinical Examination of a Patient with Diabetes

 • Visual acuity and fundoscopy – screen for diabetic retinopathy

-• Hepatomegaly – fatty infiltration of liver
+• Hepatomegaly – fatty infiltration of the liver

 • Legs